 Major Barton: [into a telephone] Barton, sir.

-Col. Robinson: Barton, I don't care what your watch says.
-Mine says the men should have gone three minutes ago, so send them.
+Col. Robinson: [into a telephone] Barton, I don't care what your watches say, mine says they should've gone 3 minutes so send them.

-Major Barton: [into the phone] Sir, do you know that the Turks are back in the trenches?
+Major Barton: Sir, do you know that they're back in the trenches.

-Col. Robinson: [into the phone] I know that, Barton.
-I still say you must go!
+Col. Robinson: I know that Barton but I still say you must go!